 The software utilities can be found in the directory "Program" of the enclosed software package.
-Before using them, the virtual USB port driver must be installed (see section "Driver Installation").
+Before using them, the virtual USB port driver must be installed (see sections "Driver Installation" and "Upand Downloading Waveforms").
 The utilities do not require any additional installation, you need only to copy them to a suitable directory on your computer.
-If necessary, edit the file COM. ini to set the virtual port number, as described in the section "Functionality of the Software Interface".
+If necessary, edit the file COM.ini to set the virtual port number, as described in the section "Functionality of the Software Interface".